For Students, Faculty and Staff who are Fully Vaccinated

 - Food options have been modified to encourage grab-n-go dining.
 No self-service is available.

-- Campus Recreation and TRAC will comply with all state and university directives for health and fitness centers.
+- Campus Recreation and TRAC must comply with all state and university directives for health and fitness centers.

-- Student meetings, gatherings and events will comply with all state and university directives for indoor and outdoor gatherings.
+- Student meetings, gatherings and events must comply with all state and university directives for indoor and outdoor gatherings.